Hailed as one of the most important ornamental plants, the ZZ is a flowering plant that rarely flowers.

 If you have little children or playful pets in your living space, then you must consider moving the ZZ plant to a high place.

-Even though consuming the plant parts is not fatal, serious symptoms like diarrhea and vomiting might occur.
-Mild symptoms include burning, pain, and swelling of the skin area upon contact with the plant sap.
+Even though consuming the plant parts is not fatal, severe symptoms like diarrhea and vomiting might occur.
+Mild symptoms include burning, pain, and skin swelling upon contact with the plant sap.

 If there is skin contact with the plant sap, use soap and warm water on the affected part to get instant relief.